Google Ads Ad Extensions: Callouts, Locations and Reviews

 Google Ads (Previously AdWords) Ad Extensions: Callouts, Locations and Reviews

-In this post we’ll explore some of the different AdWords ad extensions available and explain how they can help you to achieve your PPC goals.
+In this post we’ll explore some of the different Google Ads ad extensions available and explain how they can help you to achieve your PPC goals.

 When your PPC ad is rubbing shoulders with multiple other PPC ads, all broadly offering the same products or services, how can you encourage people to click your ad over others?